dafortune/moneytor/README.md

 # moneytor
-Know exactly were your money goes
+Know exactly where your money goes